frohoff/ysoserial/README.md

 ## Description

-Released as part of AppSecCali 2015 Talk ["Marshalling Pickles: how deserializing objects will ruin your day"](http://frohoff.github.io/appseccali-marshalling-pickles/)
+Released as part of AppSecCali 2015 Talk ["Marshalling Pickles: how deserializing objects will ruin your day"](http://frohoff.github.io/appseccali-marshalling-pickles/).
+Updated to include a [JRE <= 1.7u21 gadget chain](https://gist.github.com/frohoff/24af7913611f8406eaf3).

 __ysoserial__ is a collection of utilities and property-oriented programming "gadget chains" discovered in common java libraries that can, under the right conditions, exploit Java applications performing __unsafe deserialization__ of objects.